elliottrt/testpy/README.md

 ## Usage
 `./test.py <program command> <test case or test case directory> [options]`

+## Quickstart
+`./test.py sh tests`

+Will run the shell scripts in tests.
+These call test.py on the example-tests to ensure they work as expected.

 ## Options
 ### Test Case Command
 The command that will be run for each test case can either be simple or complex.